Wednesday, March 4, 2026

 Advisors are at your beck and call . . .

-Soon you will be off and running . . .
+Soon you will be off and out . . .

 No need to be squeamish . . .